franziskuskiefer/content-signature/draft-thomson-http-content-signature.md

   This could identify a key that is carried in the Encryption-Key header field.
   This parameter can always be provided together with other parameters.

-keyuri:

-: This parameter contains a URI [RFC3986] that holds an X.509 [RFC5280]
-  certificate for signature validation.
-The certificate MUST have the critical extension contentSigning set.
+x5u:

+: The "x5u" (X.509 URL) Header Parameter is a URI [RFC3986] that refers to a resource for the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to produce the content-signature.
+The identified resource MUST provide a representation of the certificate or certificate chain that conforms to RFC 5280 [RFC5280] in PEM-encoded form, with each certificate delimited as specified in Section 6.1 of RFC 4945 [RFC4945].
+The certificate containing the public key corresponding to the key used to produce the content-sogmatire MUST be the first certificate.
+This MAY be followed by additional certificates, with each subsequent certificate being the one used to certify the previous one.
+The first certificate MUST have the critical extension contentSigning set {{x509ext}}.
+  The protocol used to acquire the resource MUST provide integrity protection; an HTTP GET request to retrieve the certificate MUST use TLS [RFC5246]; and the identity of the server MUST be validated, as per Section 6 of RFC 6125 [RFC6125].
+Also, see Section 8 on TLS requirements.
+  Use of this Header Parameter is OPTIONAL.

 p256ecdsa: